 How do you deal with your empty soul?
 Do you retreat into a hole, waiting for someone to pull you out?
 Do you deteriorate into a TV junkie/couch potato/social media addict?
 Maybe you lash out at anyone who dares to enter your space, including the dog.
 Or you keep trying to force things as if trying to run through waist-deep water.

-Busy-ness, parenting pressures, financial stress, illness, difficult people, or any of the other normal pressures of life can poke holes in your internal bucket and leave you with an empty soul.
-And if your internal level of reserve is already low, a larger-than-normal leak in your soul can quickly drain any remaining resilience you have.
-Your creativity evaporates, you don’t handle even minor stresses well, and you struggle to see anything positive in the world.
+Life drains you.
+Busyness, relationship issues, parenting, financial stress, illness, difficult people–they poke holes in your internal bucket and you leak.
+And if your internal reserves are already low, a larger-than-normal leak can quickly drain any remaining resilience you have.
+Your creativity evaporates, even minor stresses overwhelm you, and you can’t see anything positive in the world.

 I’ve learned the warning signs that indicate I’m running on empty.
-I let small things really upset me, sometimes to the point of tears.
+I let small things upset me, sometimes to the point of tears.
 I’m always embarrassed when I get to that point, but I’ve learned to see it as a warning sign that I need to get intentional about filling up.

 Where to Find Soul Food